TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/console.md

 - `console.ui.sla-information-url`: A URL with information about the SLA applicable for this deployment
 - `console.ui.support-plan-applies`: The applicable support plan of this deployment, e.g. `priority`, `24h`
 - `console.ui.support-plan-information-url`: A URL with information about the support plan applicable for this deployment
+- `console.ui.sentry-dsn`: The Sentry DSN

+### DevEUI Generation Support

+Console supports generating DevEUIs from the configured DevEUI address block.

+- `console.ui.dev-eui-issuing-enabled`: To enable DevEUI issuing
+- `console.ui.dev-eui-app-limit`: Controls how many DevEUIs can be issued per an application

+### Device Repository Options

+Device Repository component allows integrating Device Repository with {{% tts %}}.

+- `dr.assets-base-url`: The BaseURL of the Device Repository assets
+- `dr.directory`: Retrieve Device Repository from the filesystem
+- `dr.source`: Source of the Device Repository
+- `dr.store.bleve.search-paths`: Search paths for the Device Repository index files